aws-samples/aws-identitycenter-codepipeline-auto-assignment/README.md

 ### Deployment in delegated administrator account
 1. [Clone/fork](#downloading-and-keeping-the-solution-up-to-date) this repository. cd into the repository root directory.
-2. Create an AWS CodeCommit repository or a [CodeStar connection](https://docs.aws.amazon.com/dtconsole/latest/userguide/connections-create.html) to connect to your git repository.
-The AWS CodeCommit repository or the CodeStar Connection must exist prior to deploying codepipeline-stack.template in next step.
+2. Create an AWS CodeCommit repository or a [CodeConnection connection](https://docs.aws.amazon.com/dtconsole/latest/userguide/connections-create.html) to connect to your git repository.
+The AWS CodeCommit repository or the CodeConnection Connection must exist prior to deploying codepipeline-stack.template in next step.
     - If you chose CodeCommit, the name of CodeCommit repository will be used when we create pipeline with codepipeline-stack.template.
-    - If you created a CodeStar Connection, the full connection ARN of the CodeStar Connection will be used when we create pipeline with codepipeline-stack.template.
+    - If you created a CodeConnection Connection, the full connection ARN of the CodeConnection Connection will be used when we create pipeline with codepipeline-stack.template.
 3. Specify parameter values in *identity-center-stacks-parameters.json* file in the repository.
 Those parameters will be used by the CodePipeline to create other 2 CloudFormation stacks.
     - The value of *"ICMappingBucketName"* parameter is used by both codepipeline-stack.template and identity-center-stacks-parameters.json, must be same.
     - As you've chosen to manage Identity Center in a delegated administrator account, the value of *"AdminDelegated"* must be **true**.